Forthcoming February 9, 2021 from The Wing Luke Asian Museum and Chin Music Press. Pre-order now from Bookshop.

 - At Minidoka, Seattle-born Hajime Jim Akutsu rejects the change of his draft classification to that of “enemy alien” and refuses to be drafted from camp until his American citizenship is restored;

 - At Tule Lake, Hiroshi Kashiwagi refuses to answer an ambiguously-worded questionnaire demanding an oath of loyalty and then, under the duress of uncertainties and tensions inside a U.S. Segregation Center, renounces his American citizenship; and

-- At Topaz, Mitsuye Endo refuses the Justice Department’s offer of early release from camp so that she can bring her habeas corpus challenge all the way to the U.S. Supreme Court, where her victory compels the release of all incarcerated Americans classified as loyal.
+- At Topaz, Mitsuye Endo refuses the Justice Department’s offer of early release from camp so that she can bring her habeas corpus lawsuit all the way to the U.S. Supreme Court, where her victory leads to the release of all incarcerees.

-FRANK ABE is writer/director of the film on the largest organized resistance to incarceration, Conscience and the Constitution (PBS), and co-editor of JOHN OKADA: The Life and Rediscovered Work of the Author of No-No Boy (University of Washington Press).
+FRANK ABE is writer/director of the film on the largest organized resistance to incarceration, Conscience and the Constitution (PBS), and co-editor of JOHN OKADA: The Life and Rediscovered Work of the Author of No-No Boy (University of Washington Press), winner of an American Book Award.
 He has studied the camp resistance ever since playing a JACL leader in the 1976 NBC-TV movie, Farewell to Manzanar.
 He blogs at resisters.com.

 TAMIKO NIMURA is a Sansei/Pinay freelance writer, editor, and public historian, contributing regularly to Discover Nikkei and the International Examiner.
 She is working on a children’s book and a family memoir responding to her father’s unpublished memoir of his wartime imprisonment at Tule Lake.
 She is also the niece of Hiroshi Kashiwagi, and can be found at kikugirl.net.